cosmos/cosmos/whitepaper.md

 ### Consensus

-A fault tolerant consensus protocol enables a set of non-faulty processes to eventually agree on a value proposed by at least one of them.
+A fault-tolerant consensus protocol enables a set of non-faulty processes to eventually agree on a value proposed by at least one of them.
 The problem is made more difficult by asynchronous network conditions, wherein messages may have arbitrarily long delays, and by Byzantine faults, wherein processes may